 China space station crew returns to Earth after 6 months in space

-BEIJING (AP) — Three Chinese astronauts returned to Earth on Monday after a six-month stay on China’s Tiangong space station.
+BEIJING (AP) — Three Chinese astronauts returned to Earth on Monday after a six-month stay on the Tiangong space station, part of China’s effort to be a global leader in space exploration.

 A parachute slowed their capsule’s nighttime descent to a remote landing area in China’s Inner Mongolia region.
 The crew emerged after touching down at 1:24 a.m.
 A Chinese national flag stuck in the ground near the capsule flapped in the wind.

-The Tiangong space station, which was completed two years ago, is part of China’s efforts to be a global leader in space exploration.
 In recent years, the country’s space program has brought back rocks from the moon and landed a rover on Mars.
-It aims to put a person on the moon by 2030, which would make it the second nation after the United States to do so.
+It aims to put a person on the moon by 2030, which would make China the second nation after the United States to do so.

 The space station astronauts returned after welcoming a replacement three-person crew last week for the latest six-month mission.
-The new crew will conduct experiments, carry out spacewalks and install equipment to protect the station from space debris.
+The new team of one woman and two men will conduct experiments, carry out spacewalks and install equipment to protect the station from space debris.

-China is among the countries that have created space debris, including the reported break-up of a rocket stage in August during the launch of the first 18 satellites for a planned communications network similar to Starlink.
+China is among the countries that have created space debris, including the reported break-up of a rocket stage in August during the launch of the first 18 satellites for a global internet service similar to Starlink, the still-growing constellation of satellites operated by Elon Musk’s SpaceX.

 Only Chinese astronauts have gone to the space station so far, but a space agency spokesperson said last week that China is in discussions to select and train astronauts from other nations to join the missions, Xinhua reported.